SeeMoreGold/Note-Taker/README.md

 ## Installation

-Run the following command to install dependencies:
+Open the terminal and run the following command to install dependencies:

 npm install

 ## Usage

-Run the application in the terminal by navigating to the root folder and typing the command: node server.js.
+Run the application in the terminal by navigating to the root folder and typing the command:

+node server.js

+Open the browser and navigate to:

+localhost:8000

 ## License

 This project licensed under the MIT license.

 ## Credits